-5 Ways To Attract More Lenders To Your Deal
+5 Ways to Attract More Lenders to Your Mid-Market Loan

 The world of middle-market lending has changed.
 Before COVID-19, traditional lenders showed flexibility as they worked to expand their books of business and compete head on with private lenders and emerging alternative lenders.
 They set up borrower-friendly structures and relaxed the requirements for financial covenants and collateral for middle-market businesses.
 Some offered secondary and tertiary programs to approve applicants who were either denied by a primary lender or have challenging credit issues.

 Today, the pendulum has swung back to a more conservative place.
 Economic uncertainty surrounding COVID-19 means lenders have tightened their business loan criteria across the board, the Federal Reserve reported in a recent bank survey.
 Lenders are also rebalancing their portfolios to get rid of loans that aren’t working for them, and are getting their choice of new borrowers to work with.